 It was really great to be a part of actually deciding where to go.
 Usually with modeling, you're sort of sent all over the place according to your schedule, and I enjoyed being able to choose for once.
 I really want to go to Australia, and I'm actually going to Hawaii for work soon -- that's somewhere I've always wanted to visit.
 I love spending time in California, which isn't so far from Arizona and just a place where I always feel good.
 I'd like to spend more time out there whenever I can.

 You're speaking with women who are doing things differently, but can today's American woman really be anything she wants to be?

 Most definitely.
 Depending on what area you grow up in, there may be some more restrictive parts of local culture for women.
 But if we are talking about America, the country as a whole, then yeah, for sure!

 The second lady in the film says you have Pleiadian (Nordic alien) energy.
 What do you make of that?
 Do you know what she was getting at?

 Haha, well she explained it to me as something meaning that I'm a good-hearted person with cute, doll-like features.
 I ain't mad at that!

 You say if you weren't a model you would be "living a horrible life and going to school."
 Did you hate school that much?
-Are you happier with your new modelling life?
+Are you happier with your new modeling life?

 You say "I excelled in lunch."
-What was your favourite school lunch?
+What was your favorite school lunch?

 Yeah, I definitely excelled at lunch.
 It was the chill time.
-My mother made the best lunches - a favourite was her salami and pepperoni sandwiches.
+My mother made the best lunches -- a favorite was her salami and pepperoni sandwiches.